kubernetes/ingress-nginx/docs/deploy/index.md

 ##### NLB Idle Timeouts

-The default idle timeout value for TCP flows is 350 seconds and [can be modified to any value between 60-6000 seconds.](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#connection-idle-timeout).
+The default idle timeout value for TCP flows is 350 seconds and [can be modified to any value between 60-6000 seconds.](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#connection-idle-timeout)

-For this reason, you need to ensure the [keepalive_timeout](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout) value is configured less than 350 seconds to work as expected.
+For this reason, you need to ensure the [keepalive_timeout](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout) value is configured less than your configured idle timeout to work as expected.

 By default, NGINX `keepalive_timeout` is set to `75s`.